Is Capstar Safe for Dogs and Cats?

 A Vet-Approved Guide to Giving a Cat a Pill (Yes, It Is Possible)

-6. The FDA says Capstar is safe to use with most other medications and products, such as heartworm preventatives, deworming medications, antibiotics, corticosteroids, vaccines and other flea products.
+4. Capstar® is labeled as safe to use with most other medications and products, such as heartworm preventatives, deworming medications, antibiotics, corticosteroids, vaccines, and other flea products.
+However, please ask your veterinarian prior to use.

 Don’t Forget Flea Prevention

-In short, the best way to deal with fleas is to avoid them in the first place by using a flea preventative.
+The best way to deal with fleas is to avoid them in the first place by using a monthly flea preventive.
+Your veterinarian can help you determine the right flea and tick prevention for your dog or flea and tick prevention for your cat.

-However, if you’ve been lax about prevention by skipping those preventative treatment meds and now you’ve spotted fleas on your fur babies, Capstar could save the day.
+However, if you’ve been lax about prevention by skipping those preventive treatment meds and now you’ve spotted fleas on your pets, Capstar® could save the day.

 After you’ve used this fast-acting solution to clear up the flea infestation, don’t forget to take steps to prevent a re-infestation.